lbrendle/therapist/README.md

 # therapist
 Created using SwiftUI in a style like Tinder.

+Introduction
-I am in the process of building an app like Tinder that allows users to swipe left or right on therapists.

-The app is built in Swift and SwiftUI for iOS.
+Welcome to the GitHub repository for our therapist-matching app!
+This app allows users to swipe left or right on therapists, just like on popular dating apps.
+It is built using Swift and SwiftUI for iOS, and uses Firebase as the database.

-Some of the features include a user profile, therapist profile, swipable and scrollable cards for the therapists, and the ability to match with a therapist.

-Features to be built include in-app messaging.

-The app uses Firebase as the database.
+Features

+User profiles: each user can create and customize their own profile.
+Therapist profiles: therapists can create their own profiles and list their qualifications, specialties, and other information.
+Swipeable and scrollable cards: users can swipe left or right on therapist cards to indicate their preference, and can scroll through the cards to view multiple therapists at once.
+Matching: when a user and a therapist both swipe right on each other, they are considered a match and can communicate with each other through the app.
+In-app messaging: users and therapists can send and receive messages within the app.